 Computer requirements

-• taking notes and preparing your assessments
+• Taking notes and preparing your assessments.

-• communicating with your lecturers, tutors, support staff and other students
+• Communicating with lecturers, tutors, and students.

 To make the most of your online learning experience, you should already have a good working knowledge of: